its-kundan/kk_test/README.md

 - Step 5: Submit this zip file on the portal in the place of Task 2A and check your score.

-Welcome to LD theme!
-Home
-Bulletin board
-Deadlines
-Learning Section
-Learnings
-Competition Section
-Stage 1
-Task 0
-Task 1
-Task 2
-Resources
-Task 2A
-Task 2B
-Task 2C (bonus)
-Github Challenge
-e-yantra_logo

-Robotics Competition
-2023-24

-eYRC 2023-24: Luminosity Drone (LD)
-Home
-Forum
-Logout
-Task 2B
-Locating and Identifying Organism in Their Habitat
+## Task 2B Locating and Identifying Organisms in Their Habitat
 Aim:
 The aim of this task is to fly the Swift drone over the surface of the exoplanet and identify the organism present in the simulation environment in Gazebo.
 Prerequisites